-If you use any equipment to help you look after yourself then make sure you include these in the form, even if they are small.
+If you use any equipment to help you look after yourself, then make sure you include these in the form, even if they are small.
 Examples could include:

 - Walking aids such as a walking stick, walking frame, rollator, mobility scooter or wheelchair

-- Grab rails/extra bannisters
+- Grab rails/ extra bannisters

 - Perching stool

 - Hearing aid

 - Dosette box (medication organiser)

 - Lifeline

 - Chair or bed risers

 - Stairlift

 - Bathroom equipment such as a bath hoist, bath/shower seat, raised toilet seat, toilet frame, commode, bed pan or bottle

 - Incontinence pads or mattress pads

-- Smaller items such as grabbers, electric can openers, long-handled shoe horns, magnifying glasses etc
+- Smaller items such as grabbers, electric can openers, long-handled shoe horns, magnifying glasses etc.

-If you have any difficulty using the equipment make this clear.
-For example "my stick helps keeps me steady but walking is still painful" or "the extra bannister helps me up and down stairs but I struggle to grip it and still worry about falls".
+If you have any difficulty using the equipment, make this clear.
+For example "my stick helps keep me steady but walking is still painfull" or "the extra bannister helps me up and down stairs but I struggle to grip it and still worry about falls".

+Question 26

-Question 26 asks when your care needs started.
-Try not to worry about being too exact with the date as the Decision Maker will be aware that there is not always a specific date that your care needs started and that most people decline over time.
-As long as this date is more than 6 months ago, and therefore meets the eligibility criteria, there will be no problems.
+This question asks when your care needs started.
+Try not to worry about being too exact with the date, as the Decision Maker will be aware that there is not always a specific date that your care needs started and that most people will decline over time.